Natural Language Understanding is at the core of advanced Virtual Agents. Cognigy.AI features an industry leading NLU engine called Cognigy NLU.

 Tags can be used to categorize Intents, which makes it easier to manage them.

-Cognigy NLU comes with a self-learning mechanism that works by configuring Confirmation Sentences.
+Cognigy NLU comes with an intent confirmation mechanism that works by configuring Confirmation Sentences in each intent.
 Whenever an Intent score falls within a (configurable) range - let's say 0,4 - 0,6, the Confirmation Sentence is triggered and shown to the user.
-If the user confirms the Intent, the Intent will be triggered and the NLU will remember the specific utterance for the particular user.
-In case many more users confirm the same utterance, the NLU will add the utterance to the Intent's training sentences.
+If the user confirms the Intent, the Intent will be triggered.

 Adding Reconfirmation Sentences